Fdawgs/node-poppler/README.md

 ### Linux support

 Windows and OSX/Darwin binaries are provided with this repository.
-For Linux users, you will need to download the `poppler-data` and `poppler-utils` binaries seperately.
+For Linux users, you will need to download the `poppler-data` and `poppler-utils` binaries separately.

 An example of downloading the binaries on a Debian system: